 Benjamin Miller is the cofounder and CEO of Fundrise which offers an alternative to investing in stock and bonds, the first low-cost, and direct private market investment built.
-The company raised initially from Camber Creek, Renren, and Guggenheim Partners.
-The company later crowdfunded $1.2 billion.
+The company has crowdfunded over $1.5 billion for itself and also counts with institutional backers such as ReRen.

 In this episode you will learn: